MinishLab/model2vec/README.md

 - [Citing](#citing)

 ## Main Features
-- **Small**: Model2Vec can reduce the size of a Sentence Transformer model by a factor of X.
+- **Small**: Model2Vec can reduce the size of a Sentence Transformer model by a factor of .
-- **Fast distillation**: Model2Vec can distill a Sentence Transformer model in X.
+- **Fast distillation**: Model2Vec can distill a Sentence Transformer model in X minutes.
 - **Fast inference**: Model2Vec creates static embeddings that are up to X times faster than the original model.
+- **No data needed**: Distillation happens directly on a token leven, so no dataset is needed.
-- **Simple**: Model2Vec is easy to use and can be applied to any Sentence Transformer model, requiring only a few lines of code.
+- **Simple to use**: Model2Vec provides an easy to use interface for distilling and inferencing Model2Vec models.
 - **Bring your own model**: Model2Vec can be applied to any Sentence Transformer model.
 - **Bring your own vocabulary**: Model2Vec can be applied to any vocabulary, allowing you to use your own domain-specific vocabulary.
 - **Multi-lingual**: Model2Vec can easily be applied to any language.
-- **Evaluation**: Model2Vec comes with a set of evaluation tasks to measure the performance of the distilled model.
+- **Easy Evaluation**: Model2Vec comes with a set of evaluation tasks to measure the performance of the distilled model.

 ## Installation
 ```bash